-The Executive Board and Supervisory Board closely examined the applicability of the recommendations of the GCGC to JOST Werke AG and the JOST Group.
-They issued the following declaration in accordance with Section 161 AktG on December 4, 2018:
+The Executive Board and Supervisory Board closely examined the applicability of the recommendations of the German Corporate Governance Code (GCGC) to JOST Werke AG and the JOST Werke Group.
+They issued the following declaration in accordance with Section 161 AktG on December 1, 2022:

-Neu-Isenburg, December 4, 2018
+Neu-Isenburg, December 1, 2022

 The Supervisory Board